BramDeCneudt/JavaVersionManagerForWindows/README.md

 Now you can easily change between different java version by doing following:

-* `java-select-version -Number 0` if you want to use the adoptJDK 8
+* `Select-JavaVersion -Number 0` if you want to use the adoptJDK 8

 ```powershell
 openjdk version "1.8.0_242"